 I am not against scientific research in psychotherapy.
 On the contrary, I believe that scientific advances in psychology and related disciplines are important to the development of psychological therapies.
 But that is different from claiming that what psychotherapists do is, or should be, securely founded in evidence of effectiveness; that, for example, we can say with authority that depressed people are most likely to benefit from cognitive therapy or that research has shown that 90 per cent of people with panic attacks will recover with anxiety management.
 Such claims are in my view misleading and simplistic, and it is this ‘outcome research’ I have a problem with.
 It does justice neither to the complexity of people’s psychology nor to the intricacies of psychotherapy." (p.392)

-The call and support for Evidence-Based Practice (EBP) in psychotherapy made by the American Psychological Association (APA) in 2005 was to ensure that psychotherapy practices reflect clinical judgement, patients' values and preferences, and relevant scientific research ("APA Task Force on Evidence-Based Practice," 2006).
-By not limiting the evidence from relevant scientific research to the outcome studies using RCT studies alone, and by including the need to reflect clinical judgment (i.e., therapist expertise) and patient's values and preferences, in principal, Evidence-Based Practice (EBP) seemed to take into consideration the concerns outlined by Marzillier (2004).
+The call and support for Evidence-Based Psychotherapy Practice (EBPP) made by the American Psychological Association (APA) in 2005 was to ensure that psychotherapy practices reflect clinical judgement, patients' values and preferences, and relevant scientific research.
+“Evidence-based practice in psychology is the integration of the best available research with clinical expertise in the context of patient characteristics, culture, and preferences.” ("APA Task Force on Evidence-Based Practice," 2006).
+By not limiting the evidence from relevant scientific research to the outcome studies using RCT studies alone, and by including the need to reflect clinical judgment (i.e., therapist expertise) and patient's values and preferences, in principal, EBPP seemed to take into consideration the concerns outlined by Marzillier (2004).

 An Evidence-Based medical model does not meet the demands and needs of Evidence-Based psychotherapy due to the complexities and interplay of personal and inter-personal variables in the actual practice of psychotherapy.